bayfielddesign/sandbox/README.md

   7. The form must maintain an accessibility standard of AA as laid out in the Web Content Accessibility Guidelines (WCAG).
   8. After a successful registration the user should receive a message confirming success and a receipt of the information they provided

-Other than the requirements above, get creative and structure/build your project and any way you'd like.
+Other than the requirements above, get creative and structure/build your project any way you'd like.

 ## Submitting ##